Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor: Thurston norm for non-orientable 3-manifolds

 \subsection{Weak inverse to the Poincar\'e duality map}

-Let $M$ be a 3-manifold and $[\alpha]$ an element of $H^1(M;\RR)$.
-Regardless of whether $M$ is orientable or not, we can construct a dual map $f_\alpha:M\rightarrow S^1$, using equation \eqref{form:map}.
-The preimage of a regular value $\theta$ is an embedded surface $f_{\alpha}^{-1}(\theta)$ in $M$.
-If we assume that $M$ is orientable, Poincar\'e duality allows us to reverse this correspondence.
-Indeed, let $S$ is an embedded surface in (the orientable manifold) $M$.
-Poincar\'e duality determines a cohomology class in $H^1(M; \ZZ)$ corresponding to $S$.
-Now let $\alpha$ be a $1$-form representative of an element of $H^1(M;\RR)$ and let $\theta$ be a regular value of $f_{\alpha}$.
-The surfaces $f_{\alpha}^{-1}(\theta)$ and $S$ are homologous.
-In this section, we state a weak version of Poincar\'e duality for non-orientable surfaces in Theorem \ref{thm:strong-duality}.
-This version of Poincar\'e duality will allow us to associate 1-forms to a certain subset of surfaces embedded in non-orientable 3-manifolds.
-We will require that the embedded surfaces are \emph{relative oriented} in the (non-orientable) 3-manifold.
+We state and prove a weak version of Poincar\'e duality for {\it relatively oriented} (non-orientable) surfaces embedded in 3-manifolds as Theorem \ref{thm:strong-duality}.

-\p{Relative oriented surfaces} Let $M$ be a $3$-manifold, and $S$ an embedded surface in $M$.
+\paragraph{Relative oriented surfaces} Let $M$ be a $3$-manifold, and $S$ an embedded surface in $M$.
 The surface $S$ is said to be \emph{relatively oriented with respect to $M$} if there is a nowhere vanishing vector field on $S$ that is transverse to the tangent plane of $S$.
 Two such vector fields are said to induce the same orientation if they induce the same local orientation after choosing a local frame for $S$.
 A surface $S$ is \emph{relatively oriented} in $M$ if both $S$ and the choice of positive normal vector field are specified.

 If $S$ and $M$ are orientable, then $S$ is relatively oriented with respect to $M$.
 But even if $M$ is non-orientable, a non-orientable embedded surface $S$ may be relatively oriented in $M$.
 In particular, we have the following Lemma. \begin{lem} Let $\no$ be the fiber of a fibration $f: N \to S^1$.
 Then $\no$ is relatively oriented in $N$. \end{lem} \begin{proof} Consider a non-zero tangent vector $v$ pointing in the positive direction at a point $\theta \in S^1$.
-One can pull back the tangent vector $v$ to a nowhere vanishing vector field over $f^{-1}(\theta) = \no$ because $f$ is a fibration, i.e. a submersion.
+One can pull back the tangent vector $v$ to a nowhere vanishing vector field over $f^{-1}(\theta) = \no$ because $f$ is a fibration, ie a submersion.
 The pulled back vector field defines a relative orientation for $\no$ in $N$. \end{proof}

-\p{Orientable manifolds} Now let $M$ be an orientable 3-manifold, and let $S$ be an orientable embedded surface.
+\paragraph{Orientable manifolds} Now let $M$ be an orientable 3-manifold, and let $S$ be an orientable embedded surface.
 If $S$ is relatively oriented with respect to $M$, then a choice of orientation on $S$ determines an orientation on $M$ and vice versa.
 We also need to define the notion of \emph{incompressible surfaces} to state our version of Poincar\'e duality.